KobayashiComputing/DailyDues/dev_diary.md

 Added checks for empty fields for 'New Task' and 'Edit Task', and check for duplicate name for 'New Task', but still need to display error message in a modal window...

+## 2025-09-23: (Tuesday)
+'New Task' and 'Edit Task' functionality working with error display in modal window.

+Grayed out menu items that have not yet been implemented.

+Added 'Housekeeping' hook to main loop, but not doing any just yet (just printing a line when it runs).

+Some progress calculating reset datetime.
+I think I've got the creatition time correct.
+These are in both the 'Task - New' and 'Task - Edit' functions.